Andrew B. Wright, Ph. D., SM ’88

 If the channel is not pinched, then the current flowing from drain to source will vary between 0 amps and a saturation current.
 The magnitude of the saturation current depends on the gate voltage.
 If Vds is configured such that the JFET is saturated regardless of gate voltage, then the current flowing through the JFET will be proportional to Vgs.
 It will be largely invariant to changes in Vds.
 In other words, if the supply voltage stays above the saturation voltage, the JFET will sink current invariant of the supply voltage.
 If the JFET is powered by a battery, the performance will not change much until the battery drops below the saturation point.

 What is this magic voltage?
-The datasheet for the WM-64PNT uses a 2V source and 0.5 ma maximum current and a 2.2 kOHM bias resistor.
+The datasheet for the microphone uses a 2V source and 0.5 ma maximum current and a 2.2 kΩ bias resistor.
 This gives a voltage at the top of the JFET as (2-x) = 2200 * 0.0005, x = 0.9 V. So, the JFET should be in saturation for around 0.9V.

 The microphone resistor, R1, can be calculated from (desired supply voltage – nominal supply voltage)/max current consumption for microphone:

 The bigger the resistor, the larger the transconductance (voltage->current) gain.
-If the current through the JFET is i(t), varying between 0 and 0.5 ma, then the voltage at the JFET drain will be R i(t), varying between supply voltage at 0 ma and R*0.5 ma at maximum conductance.
+If the current through the JFET is i(t), varying between 0 and 0.5 ma, then the voltage at the JFET drain will be R i(t), varying between supply voltage at 0 ma (no voltage drop across the resistor) and R*0.5 ma at maximum conductance.

-The high pass filter threw me for a bit.
+The high pass filter threw me for a bit (and maybe continues to throw me).
 The amplifier in the TI app note is a transimpedance amplifier, which means that it converts current input into voltage output.
 So, the high-pass filter described here is blocking the dc current, not the offset voltage introduced by the JFET bias.
+So, when you run a ‘scope between the end of the capacitor and ground, you get a dc offset.
+When connected to the op-amp, V+ = V-, so the capacitor will be forced to the offset on V+.

 The gain on the op-amp is set by the resistor between V- and Vout.
 The gain of the microphone is 20 log 10 (G ref 1V/Pa) = -44 dB -> G = 6.3 mV/Pa.

-This needs to be offset so that the op-amp output will sit between 0V and the op-amp supply (5V).
-Using a voltage divider at the V+ terminal of the op-amp, resistor values of 10 kOHM will bias the output to 1/2 supply rail.
+The signal needs to be offset so that the op-amp output will sit between 0V and the op-amp supply (5V).
+The app note uses a voltage divider at the V+ terminal of the op-amp.
+However, if you need to bias more than one op-amp, a virtual ground is necessary.

 There is an article on using single supply op-amps in a variety of applications, including filtering (Carter, B., “A Single-Supply Op-Amp Circuit Collection,” Texas Instruments Application Report, SLOA058,2000).
 This document may be reproduced in Carter, B., Mancini, R., ed., Op-Amps for Everyone, Elsevier, Newnes, 2009, ISBN 978-1-85617-505-0, although I do not have a copy.